electricilies/backend/.rules/011-integrationtest.md

 - **Application:** Integration test, use testcontainers.
 - **Focus:** Test full lifecycles (Create->Get->Update->Delete) and side effects (Cache, DB).
+- There are some services that cannot be connected to real external systems (e.g., payment gateway).
+In that case, use mocking (mockery) for those external systems only.

 ## Best Practices